 Employee Data Protection Policy

 As used in this Employee Data Protection Policy (the “Policy”) the term “Employer” refers, as to any given individual, Enron Corp., its subsidiaries and/or its affiliated companies by whom such individual is employed.
-The terms “Enron Company,” “Enron Companies” or ‘we” refers to the Employer and any other entity that is part of the corporate group of Enron Corp., its subsidiaries and/or its affiliated companies.
+The terms “Enron Company,” “Enron Companies” or ”we” refers to the Employer and any other entity that is part of the corporate group of Enron Corp., its subsidiaries and/or its affiliated companies.
 The term “employee” or “you” refers to an employee of an Enron Company to the extent that personal data of such employee is subject to regulation under a law, rule or regulation that implement or enforce, or that are comparable in coverage to, the Directive (the “Data Protection Laws”).
 The term “personal data” encompasses all information that is covered by Data Protection Laws.
 Finally, references to “processing” or “process” shall mean, with respect to personal data, any operation or set of operations which can be performed upon personal data, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction.

 Section 1: Accountability

 Each Employer is responsible for personal data of its employees that comes into its custody.
 Because our operations may be conducted anywhere in the world and we manage our various operations across country lines, we evaluate our human resource needs and employees in relation to human resource needs and employees of some or all Enron Companies.
 Among other things, this means that your personal data may be transmitted to and otherwise processed by Enron Companies other than your Employer.
-To the extent that an Enron Company other than an Employer determines the purposes and means of processing personal data of an employee receives or processes such personal data, such Enron Company will be responsible to the Employer for complying with this Policy.
+To the extent that an Enron Company other than an Employer determines the purposes and means of processing personal data of an employee or receives or processes such personal data, such Enron Company will be responsible to the Employer for complying with this Policy.

 Each Employer will designate from time to time an individual or individuals that will be responsible, on behalf of such Employer, for overseeing such Employer’s compliance with the principles set forth in this Policy (the “Data Protection Liaison”).
-Such Data Protection Liaison will be responsible for coordinating compliance with this Policy by other Enron companies that process personal data of employees of such Employer.
+Such Data Protection Liaison will be responsible for coordinating compliance with this Policy by other Enron Companies that process personal data of employees of such Employer.
 Accordingly, an employee should contact the Data Protection Liaison designated by his or her Employer with any questions concerning this Policy.
 A list of the individuals who are responsible for overseeing compliance with this Policy by the various Enron Companies is available upon request.
 Please contact Human Resources.

 Section 2: Purposes